Drunker in Philadelphia

 If you’re familiar with rum ham, Charlie Work, the D.E.N.N.I.S.
 System, or Mac Day, then you’ve seen a few episodes of what might just be one of the most controversial shows on television: “It’s Always Sunny in Philadelphia.”

-Beyond the controversy and wild and crazy antics “The Gang” manages to get into regularly, there’s a common overarching theme running through nearly every episode of the show: drugs and alcohol.
+Beyond the controversy and wild and crazy antics “The Gang” manages to get into regularly, there’s a common overarching them running through nearly every episode of the show: drugs and alcohol.

 If you’ve ever noticed how unrealistic or even downright scary some of the gang’s consumption of alcohol or substances seems to be, you’re not alone.
 We reviewed every episode in the first 12 seasons of “It’s Always Sunny in Philadelphia,” and chronicled every use or mention of drugs and alcohol.
 Think you know how many times beer comes up?
 Or which substances each character seems to have a penchant for?
 Keep reading to find out.